-It is always the professional obligation of the individual mental health practitioner in training, and eventually as a fully licensed professional, to practice ethically.
+It is always the professional obligation of the individual mental health practitioner in training to practice ethically.
 Doane College Practicum students are required as a minimum to:

 - 1. Follow and comply with all federal laws, rules and regulations and those of the State of Nebraska and the Department of Health and Human Services Division of Regulation and Licensure. - 2.
 Follow all of the principles and guidelines provided in the most current Code of Ethics as published by the American Counseling Association. - 3.
-Inform your clients that you are a Doane College Master of Arts in Counseling practicum student-in-training, practicing under the supervision of (Name) your on-site supervisor and Dr. Belau, your Doane College faculty supervisor. - 4.
+Inform your clients that you are a Doane College Master of Arts in Counseling intern-in-training, practicing under the supervision of (Name) your on-site supervisor and Dr. Belau, your Doane College faculty supervisor. - 4.
 Safeguard confidentiality and right of privacy of: - a.
 Clients - b.
 Agencies - c.
 Staff - d.
 Fellow students - 5.
 Become familiar with and proactively implement policies and practices enunciated in HIPPA, FERPA and other pertinent state and federal regulations. - 6.
-Practice within your scope of practice and level of competence, that is, as a counselor-in-training under active supervision - 6.
-Familiarize yourself with and abide by the clinic or agency where you are working, to include their policies and procedures.
+Practice within your scope of practice and level of competence, that is, as a counselor-in-training under active supervision - 7.
+Familiarize yourself with and abide by the policies and procedures of the clinic or agency where you are on-site.

-V B. Attendance; Conference Seminars and On-site Supervision
+abla B. Attendance; Conference Seminars and On-site Supervision